ericellenberg/ericellenberg/README.md

 - ⚡ Fun fact: ...
 -->

 Thanks for dropping by.
 I work at [Veeam](https://www.veeam.com/) as a Solutions Architect on the Product Management Alliances team.
-Before this role, I was a senior engineer on Veeam's public cloud team supporting their products for AWS, Azure, and Google Cloud.
 For more Veeam related projects and repos, check out [VeeamHub](https://github.com/veeamhub), Veeam’s curated collection of projects on GitHub.